 Credit card security and protection

 Credit cards can be a great way to pay for goods or services.
-Not only are they convenient, they can offer added protection under an act called Section 75.
-This means that when you make a payment over £100, your money is protected should anything go wrong.
+Not only are they convenient, they can offer added protection under Section 75 of the Consumer Credit Act 1974.
+This means that when you make a payment over £100 but less than £30,000, you have the right to sue the supplier, your card lender or both if an item you’ve purchased is faulty, broken, not as it was described or never arrives.

 It’s worth noting, however, that your payment might not be protected if any third parties are involved.
 For example, if you book a hotel through a booking site instead of directly, you may not be protected under Section 75.